 Stitch width is a key factor with zigzag and decorative stitches.

-It is the horizontal space (right to left) that a stitch takes up between needle entries in your fabric.
+It is simply the horizontal space (left to right) that a stitch takes up between needle entries in your fabric.

 When you sew zigzag or decorative stitches, your machine uses both stitch length and stitch width to make magic!

-Stitch length can vary from 0 to 7mm or higher on home sewing machines.
+And it typically ranges from 0 to 7.0mm on most home sewing machines.

 The thing that you have to really understand is this…